tmbumaths/python-workshop/docs/day1.md

 ## Plotting simple function in python

-To plot simple functions in python we use `numpy` and `matplotlib` libraries and three functions.
+To plot simple functions in python we use `numpy` and `matplotlib` libraries and three important functions.

 - `linspace` from `numpy`
     The function `linspace` is used to generate a number of equidistant points on a line inteval.
 It takes three arguments.